-Prerequisite: Senior standing with GPA of 3.0 or above with approval of the department chair.
+Prerequisite: Junior or senior standing with GPA of 3.0 or above with approval of the department chair.
 Regular hours each week for classes and/or meetings are established at the beginning of the semester.
-The intern assists an instructor in planning and conducting a course and/or laboratory sessions.
+The intern assists an instructor in planning and conducting a course and/or laboratory session.
 Maximum of three units.
-(Maximum of six units for HIST/POLS 450, 454, and 457.)
+(Maximum units for HIST/POLS 450, 454, and 457.)